rcplaneboss/rcplaneboss/README.md

 ✈️ Also passionate about aeronautics—I study aeromodeling and build RC planes & cars!

 💡 I love turning ideas into reality through code and solving real-world problems with technology.

+🤝 Open to Collaboration!

+I’m always looking to collaborate on front-end and PHP projects involving:

+React & JavaScript

+GSAP Animations & Interactive UI

+Three.js & 3D Web Experiences

+PHP & MySQL for dynamic apps

+Tailwind CSS & Modern Web Design

+🚀 If you're working on an exciting project or want to collaborate, feel free to connect!

 🔗 Featured Projects: